tomshaw/springboard/ReadMe.md

-# Stylus Templating
+# Introduction

 This is a Node.js project created to learn the basics of [Stylus](https://github.com/learnboost/stylus/), a dynamic runtime CSS generation library created by [TJ Holowaychuk](http://tjholowaychuk.com) of [LearnBoost](https://www.learnboost.com/).
+Goals of the project not counting learning opportunities is to create a boilerplate application to use for future Express applications that I create.

 ## Technologies Used
  - Express - 2.4.3